Get involved with industry placements

 The Department for Education recognises that industry placements are new and a big adjustment for employers.
 Therefore, it is very important that as many employers as possible across all industries start working with local providers now to plan and deliver T Level-style placements so that the introduction of T Level courses from September 2020 onward goes smoothly.

 By offering a placement, you could help young people develop technical and employability skills relevant to your business.
-Placements last for a minimum of 45 working days and might be delivered as blocks or regular days each week, depending on the learning plan for the course.
+Placements last for a minimum of 315 hours (roughly 45 days) and might be delivered as blocks or regular days each week, depending on the learning plan for the course.

 Benefits of industry placements